raymon-roos/find-the-squares/README.md

 Given an input file containing a grid of letters, find every occurrence of a set of adjacent vowels forming not just a square, but a rectangle of any height and width, and print the letter and its origin coordinate – its upper left-most corner.

-input:
+Input:

 ```
 HBAAGIII
 HDAAJIII